matrixorigin/matrixone/docs/en/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Statements/subqueries/comparisons-using-subqueries.md

 ## **Constraints**

-MatrixOne does not support selecting multiple columns for the query.
+MatrixOne does not support selecting multiple columns for the subquery.